CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Parametric vs Semi-parametric models
 ---------------------------------------
-Above, we've displayed two *semi-parametric* models (Cox model and Aalen's model), and a family of *parametric* AFT models.
+Above, we've displayed two *semi-parametric* models (Cox model and Aalen's model), and a family of *parametric* models.
 Which should you choose?
 What are the advantages and disadvantages of either?
 I suggest reading the two following StackExchange answers to get a better idea of what experts think:

 1. `In survival analysis, why do we use semi-parametric models (Cox proportional hazards) instead of fully parametric models? <https://stats.stackexchange.com/q/64739/11867>`__
 2. `In survival analysis, when should we use fully parametric models over semi-parametric ones? <https://stats.stackexchange.com/q/399544/11867>`__